Query Processing on Tensor Computation Runtimes: Evaluation

 \subsection{Prediction Queries}

-In this experiment, we investigate what are the performance benefits of using a unique runtime for queries mixing relational and ML operators.
+We now investigate the performance benefits of using a unified runtime for queries mixing relational and ML operators.
 We use \emph{prediction queries} as a use case, i.e., queries embedding a trained ML model performing predictions over some input data~\cite{predict-spark-synapse}.
-Specifically for this experiment, we join the {\sc customer} and {\sc orders} table in TPC-H (scale factor 1), and we train a gradient boosting tree model (with 128 trees with max depths of 8) over a mix of categorical ({\sc c\_orderstatus}) and numerical features ({\sc c\_custkey, c\_nationkey, c\_acctbal, sum(o\_totalprice)}) after we apply one-hot encoding and feature scaling, respectively.
-We train the model over 60\% of the data, and we use the remaining 40\% to run a prediction query using the trained model over the same join query, where we also added two filter predicates ({\sc c\_mktsegment = `\textsc{building}’ and o\_orderdate >= date `\textsc{1993-10-01}’}).
-Note that the prediction query mixes ML operators (tree ensemble, one-hot encoding, scaling, and concatenation) with relational ones (join, aggregation and filtering).

-In this experiment, we compare \system against two baselines: one where the prediction query is executed over Spark (where we use MLlib~\cite{mllib} to build the model), and one where we use DuckDB for the relational part and scikit-learn~\cite{scikit} for the ML part.
-Since \system subsumes {\sc Hummingbird}, we are able to compile both the ML and the relational operators of the query into a unique plan executable on TCRs.
-The results are shown in \cref{fig:evalPredictiveFigure}.
-We run the same prediction query on CPU with one and six cores, as well as GPU (for \system).

-For CPU single core, \system is about 50\% faster than Spark, while DuckDB+scikit-learn is about 4$\times$ faster than \system.
-When we enable all cores, Spark and DuckDB scale much better than \system, for the reasons described in Section~\ref{sec:ex-scaling}.
-Finally, \system is able to exploit GPU acceleration end-to-end, which brings a 5$\times$ performance improvement compared to the best CPU runtime.
+Recall that \system natively supports predictions of any PyTorch model (e.g., NNs), and traditional ML models through its integration with {\sc Hummingbird}.
+Here, we join the {\sc customer} and {\sc orders} tables in TPC-H (scale factor 10), and train a gradient boosting tree model (with 128 trees with max depths of 8) over a mix of categorical ({\sc c\_orderstatus}) and numerical features ({\sc c\_custkey, c\_nationkey, c\_acctbal, sum(o\_totalprice)}) after we apply one-hot encoding and feature scaling, respectively.
+We run a prediction query using the trained model over the query with two filter predicates added ({\sc c\_mktsegment = `\textsc{building}’ and o\_orderdate >= date `\textsc{1993-10-01}’}).
+Note that this prediction query mixes ML operators (tree ensemble, one-hot encoding, scaling, and concatenation) with relational ones (join, aggregation and filtering).
+We compare \system with two baselines: one where the prediction query is executed over Spark (MLlib~\cite{mllib} is used to build the model), and one where we use DuckDB for the relational part and scikit-learn~\cite{scikit} for the ML part\footnote{\revision{Note that moving data from DuckDB to scikit-learn is zero-copy since DuckDB can directly return data in Pandas dataframe format~\cite{duckdb-pandas}.}}.
+Since \system subsumes {\sc Hummingbird}, it is able to compile both the ML and the relational operators of the query into a unified plan executable on TCRs. \cref{fig:evalPredictiveFigure} shows the result.
+For CPU single core, \system is about 40\% faster than Spark, while DuckDB+scikit-learn is about 7$\times$ faster than \system.
+When enabling all cores, Spark and DuckDB scale much better than \system, for the reasons described in \cref{sec:ex-scaling}.
+Finally, \system is able to exploit GPU acceleration end-to-end, which brings a 9$\times$ improvement of query time compared to the best CPU baseline.

 \evalPredictiveFigure